-The Boxer is at a higher risk of developing several types of cancer compared to other dog breeds.5 These include lymphoma, mast cell tumors, brain tumors, and skin hemangiosarcoma.
-Thankfully, skin hemangiosarcoma has a higher survival rate than general hemangiosarcoma because the change on his skin’s surface is more apparent.
+The Boxer is at a higher risk of developing several types of cancers compared to other dog breeds.5 These include lymphoma, mast cell tumors, brain tumors, and skin hemangiosarcoma.
+Thankfully, skin hemangiosarcoma has a higher survival rate than general hemangiosarcoma because the change on the skin’s surface is more apparent.

 6. Great Dane

 The Great Dane is a giant dog breed.
-Like most other giant dog breeds, he is more at risk of developing osteosarcoma.7 This is also known as bone tumors.
+Like most other giant dog breeds, they are more at risk of developing osteosarcoma.7 This is also known as bone tumors.
 They are also known to develop cancer at a much younger age compared to other dog breeds.
 They are also at risk of lymphoma and hemangiosarcoma.

 7. Bernese Mountain Dog

 The Bernese Mountain Dog is a lovable, cuddly dog, known as being a gentle giant.
-Unfortunately, he has a short lifespan.
+Unfortunately, they have a short lifespan.
 Research by Dr. Audrey Ruple shows that Bernese Mountain Dogs with various orthopedic diseases are two and a half times more likely to develop histiocytic cancer than other dog breeds.8

 Rotties are another dog breed that is more likely to get cancer compared to other dog breeds.
 In particular, bone cancer and lymphoma are the most common types of cancer in the breed.
 Thankfully, lymphoma is one of the most detectable and easily treated types of cancer in canines.9